openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   The auction identifier to refer to in "paper" documentation.

   |ocdsDescription|
-  AuctionID should always be the same as the OCID.
   It is included to make the flattened data structure more convenient.

 :merchandisingObject:
   string, auto-generated, read-only

   Originates from `lots.id`.

-  Lot's id.
+  Id of lot for sale within the auction.

 :title:
   string, multilingual, required